 Where and How Does a Financial Advisor Work?

 Your advisor might work in a solo office as part of a larger network, such as Ameriprise or Edward Jones.
-They might be employed by Vanguard, Morgan Stanley or another large brokerage house or bank.
+Vanguard, Morgan Stanley or another large brokerage house or bank might employ your advisor.
 Other financial advisors are individual practitioners without affiliation with an overriding network, or part of a small- or medium-sized local firm.

-Typically, your money is held in custody by an independent agent.
+Typically, an independent agent takes custody of your money.
 For example, an individual financial advisor might use Schwab or Fidelity as custodians for your assets.

 Your financial advisor might have specialized computer software that creates your investment portfolios.
 In fact, many advisors today use digital investment advisors or robo-advisors to set up and rebalance their client’s assets.

 Do You Need a Financial Advisor?

-Whether you need a financial advisor depends upon the size of your financial assets and your comfort with money management topics.
+Whether you need a financial advisor depends upon how much you have in assets.
+You should also consider your comfort level with money management topics.
 If you have an inheritance or have recently come into a large sum of money, then a financial advisor could help answer your financial questions and organize your money management.

 On the other end of the spectrum, if you’re just starting out and desire basic money guidance, you might benefit from a conversation or two with a financial advisor.
 Before deciding whether to visit a financial planner or not, clarify your financial questions.
 Do note that many advisors won’t manage your assets unless you’ve got a minimum of investable assets.
 This number can be as low as $25,000, or reach into the millions for the most exclusive advisors.